THE NOT SO NEW DEUTSCHLANDTICKET – ALL YOU NEED TO KNOW (Updated for 2026)

 In contrast to most other tickets in Germany the Deutschlandticket will not allow you to take kids/bikes/dogs with you for free.

-Children under six are free but they will need their own ticket (no reduced price so also €49) once they turn six.
-In contrast, children under 16 are free when travelling with an adult on long-distance trains with a regular ticket.
+Children under six are free but kids will need their own ticket (no reduced price so also €63) once they turn six.
+In contrast, with a regular ticket children under 16 are free when travelling with an adult on long-distance train.
+So if you are planning to travel with kids it may be worth comparing the price.

 Even worse, there is no similar ticket offered for dogs or bikes.
 You will have to buy a traditional ticket for the specific ride you are planning on.